vmware/photon/content/en/docs-v5/administration-guide/photon-os-installer-overview.md

 - Generate Photon Installer executable
 - Create Photon Images (ISO, GCE, AMI, AZURE, OVA, and so on)
 - Make Photon Installer Source code installable through the pip interface and use it as a python library.

 ## Dependencies

 The Photon OS installer has the following dependencies:

-**Build Dependecies:**
+**Build Dependencies:**

 - python3
 - python3-pyinstaller